 Steve Wariner "c.g.p.: My Tribute To Chet Atkins" (SelecTone, 2009)

 (Produced by Steve Wariner)

-A nice instrumental homage to Nashville mega-superpicker Chet Atkins, who actually produced Steve Wariner's earliest sessions on RCA, and hired him as the bass player in his band for a while, until Wariner's own Top 40 career took off in the early 1980s.
+A nice instrumental homage to Nashville mega-superpicker Chet Atkins, Steve Wariner's old Nashville mentor who produced his earliest sessions on RCA, and hired him as the bass player in his band for a while, until Wariner's own Top 40 career took off in the early 1980s.
 The album's title, "c.g.p.," stands for "certified guitar player," an insider term that Atkins coined, and an award he gave to four pickers, including Steve Wariner (who is known as a fancy picker, as well as a velvety vocalist...)
 This set is mostly made up of new compositions done in the style of Chet Atkins, rather than a bunch of cover tunes, where the Atkins originals would doubtless hold sway.
 Atkins had a penchant for saccharine production, and Wariner is true to that part of the legacy, recording an album that is both hot and sweet -- it's a very muzak-y set, but doubtless pleasing to those who are looking for that classic Atkins style.
 (PS -- congratulations to Wariner on winning a Grammy for this one!)

 Steve Wariner "Guitar Christmas" (SelectTone, 2010)